frcdesign/FRCDesign.org/docs/design-guide/stage2/2D-slapdownIntake.md

 ### Assembly
 Just like the dead axle pivot, this subsystem contains a static part and a moving part.
 Again, we want to separate them into rigid (no movement) assemblies, then combine them at the top level.

 Create an assembly for the static parts, insert the parts and origin cube from the part studio with the green checkmark, and group them together.
 Fasten the origin cube to the origin.
 Add the rest of the parts from the part studio, MKCAD, and standard content, using replicate and patterns when you can.
+[Here's the link](https://cad.onshape.com/documents/b75886a5660c38eee7d50e47/w/58faeca16d5b2008a9485b5c/e/6274f59b451ed6222cd7523d) to the deadaxle rollers again.

 <center><img src="/img/design-guide/stage2-slapdown/staticAssembly.webp" width="70%"></center>